-- details of the key personnel engaged in delivering the project/sub-projects or collaboration with relevant/specialist organisations - particular skills or expertise that personnel/project partners will bring to the project - proposed governance arrangements to manage the project effectively, including management of consortia (if applicable).
+- provide details of the key personnel engaged in delivering the project/sub-projects or collaboration with relevant/specialist organisations - describe the particular skills or expertise that personnel/project partners will bring to the project - outline proposed governance arrangements to manage the projects effectively, including management of consortia (if applicable).

-Criterion 3
+Criterion 3 - Value for Money

-Describe how your project proposal represents value for money.
+Describe how your project proposal represents value for money (refer to Glossary).